gauge-sh/tach/README.md

 ❌ ./core/main.py: Import "db.PrivateAPI" is blocked by boundary "db". "db" does not list "db.PrivateAPI" in its public interface.
 ```

 You can also view your entire project's set of dependencies and public interfaces.
-Run `modguard show` to generate a url where you can interact with the dependency graph, as well as view your public interfaces:
+Run `modguard show` to generate a URL where you can interact with the dependency graph, as well as view your public interfaces:
 ```bash
 > modguard show .
 modguard.com/project/id